 We launched a rolling programme of technical seminars in January 2009.
 Our risk managers have since made regular presentations in Taiwan, India and the Philippines.
 As major manning centres, we regularly revisit these countries and we have held further seminars in the People’s Republic of China, Indonesia and Northern Europe.
 The Managers aim to schedule seminars in those parts of the world from which Members source their crew.
 Risk assessment, communication and leadership are themes running through the presentations, which strive to improve the standard of crew competence.
 Topics covered have included anchoring and grounding, lifeboat accidents, entry into enclosed spaces, oily water separator and oil record books, ECDIS and bridge resource management.
 Additionally, risk managers continue to participate in Members’ own in-house officer seminars.
 The current schedule of Technical seminars can be found in the club diary.

 We put together regular newsletters and bulletins for Members that seek to raise awareness of issues, which often come to our notice through the experience of Members themselves.
 Our quarterly publication Risk Watch, together with its Claims and Legal supplement, is the main vehicle for spreading technical information to our Members and those serving on board ships entered in the Club.
-In addition, in November 2011, the Managers began the quarterly publication of Crew Watch (formerly known as Health Watch), is aimed directly at alerting Members’ crew to topical health issues.
+In addition, the quarterly publication of Crew Watch (formerly known as Health Watch), is aimed directly at Members’ crew with practical advice of topical health and welfare issues.